 Two to three months

-Baby‘s stomach capacity will increase, and she will start eating more in the daytime, and sleeping more regularly at night.
-This means she will start to need fewer nightly feedings (hooray!).
+Baby‘s stomach capacity will increase, and they will start eating more in the daytime, and sleeping more regularly at night.
+This means they will start to need fewer nightly feedings (hooray!).

 - Frequency of feeding: Every 3-4 hours